-Your Site Specific Chemical Hygiene Plan
+Chemical Hygiene Plan

-- Familiarize yourself with the Table of Contents of the LSM.
+- Ensure there is easy access to the most current version of WSU’s LSM for everyone that works in or visits the laboratory.
+One way is to bookmark and familiarize yourself with the electronic version of the Laboratory Safety Manual on the EH&S website.
 It will help you to be able to identify potential hazards that may need to be addressed or information that will help your laboratory run safely and efficiently.

 - Employee training is required on your CHP and your laboratory specific procedures.
 This training must be documented, preferably within your CHP.
 An additional page has added to the guide to assist you in documenting employee training completion.

 If you have any questions regarding the CHP, laboratory safety or your initial laboratory set up, see our Contact Page.